 Ingredients for Choucroute Garnie

-This is a fabulous dish in that it contains everything for a complete meal.
+Alsatian dressed sauerkraut is fabulous in that it contains everything for a complete meal.

 - a variety of meats – often smoked.
-We used easy to find salted pork, bockwurst (veal sausage), smoked bratwurst and smoked pork shoulder (sub with thick cut smoked bacon).
+We used easy to find salted pork, bockwurst (veal sausage), smoked bratwurst and smoked pork shoulder (substitute with thick cut smoked bacon).
 Also try using Polish kielbasa sausage, Strasbourg sausages, slab bacon or pork belly.

 - a variety of spices used in Alsatian cooking – bay leaf, caraway seeds, thyme, juniper berries, black pepper.

-- malty beer or sweeter white wine to balance the sour flavors of the sauerkraut
+- malty beer or sweet white wine to balance the sour flavors of the sauerkraut

 How to Make Choucroute Garnie